How to Upload Your Art on Redbubble (Tips for New Sellers)

 Do a majority of your sales come from your website shop or Redbubble?

-At the time of writing this article, the majority of my sales from my designs are coming from Redbubble.
+At the time of writing this article, the majority of my sales from my designs were coming from Redbubble.
 But I starting to see a few sales from Spreadshirt too.

 How long have you been selling on Redbubble?